Human rights in Finland: Freedom of expression

 Individuals of Finland have their freedom of expression enshrined by their Constitution in Section 12.
-This Section gives broad protections regarding an individual's ability to express, in any form, without being stopped from doing so by anyone.
-The Section states, however, that more details regarding freedom of expression will be laid down in an Act.
-It further states that there may be restrictions related to children's programming that will be laid down by an Act.
+This Section provides extensive protection for the capacity of the individual to express in any form and from no one preventing him from expressing himself.
+However, the Section specifies that more specifics relating to the freedom of expression will be provided in the Act.
+Further, it is specified that there might be certain restrictions on programs for children, which will be provided in the Act.

 Beyond the Constitution, Finland is a signer of the European Convention for the Protection of Human Rights and Fundamental Freedoms.
 In Article 10 of this treaty, it is stated that individuals are free "to hold opinions and to receive and impart information... without interference by public authority."

 In 2010, the European Convention for the Protection of Human Rights and Fundamental Freedoms (ECtHR) found that Finland violated Article 10 when it fined editors and journalists of two magazines for publishing the name and identity of a woman who was involved in a violent altercation with a public official.
 The articles were deemed an invasion of the woman's privacy by Finnish courts, but the ECtHR ruled that the public interest outweighed her privacy rights in this case and that fines created a chilling effect on press freedom.

 In 2011, Finland convicted artist Ulla Karttunen for possessing and distributing child pornography after she played photographs of minors in sexual poses as an art project.
 She appealed to the ECtHR which denied her appeal and found in favor of protecting the rights of minors.

 In 2015, Susan Ruusunen, the ex-girlfriend of then-Prime Minister Matti Vanhanen, published a book detailing their private relationship, which led to fines for breaching privacy.
 The ECtHR upheld Finland's decision and found no violation of Article 10.
 ECtHR held that public interest in the Prime Minister's life did not outweigh his privacy rights.